Updated: 08/04/19 | August 4th, 2019

 Now that you have sold Lonely Planet, how are you keeping yourself busy?

-Travelling!
-I’m working on a new travel book and Lonely Planet keep asking me to do some things.
+Traveling!
+I’m working on a new travel book, and Lonely Planet keeps asking me to do some things.

-If you have any one advice for travelers, what would it be?
+If you have one piece of advice for travelers, what would it be?

 Go.
 And go somewhere interesting.

 How to Travel the World on $50 a Day

 My New York Times best-selling paperback guide to world travel will teach you how to master the art of travel so that you’ll get off the beaten path, save money, and have a deeper travel experience.
 It’s your A to Z planning guide that the BBC called the “bible for budget travelers.”